Gary Ford

 Gary Ford (born 8 February 1961) is an English former footballer who played on the right-wing.

 He made 435 appearances in all competitions for York City, scoring 64 goals, between 1979 and 1987 – a tally beaten by only four York City players.
 He then moved on to Port Vale via Leicester City.
-He played on loan for Walsall, before signing with Mansfield Town in 1991.
+He played on loan for Walsall before signing with Mansfield Town in 1991.
 Two years later he joined Telford United, before heading to Norway with Tromsø IL and Harstad IL, before returning to England with Hartlepool United in 1995.

 Career

+York City

-Ford started playing with small York based team, Leeman United, and then turned professional with Charlie Wright's York City at 18-years-of-age in February 1979.
+Ford started playing with a small York-based team, Leeman United, then became professional with York City at 18 years of age in February 1979, following a two-year apprenticeship.
 The "Minstermen" were a mid-table Fourth Division team in 1978–79, but were only three points above the re-election zone in 1979–80.
 They finished bottom of the Football League in 1980–81, leading to Barry Lyons's departure as manager, before rising to 17th place in 1981–82.
-Following the arrival of new boss Denis Smith, York posted a seventh-place finish in 1982–83, lying just three places and four points outside the promotion places.
+Following the arrival of a new boss Denis Smith, York posted a seventh-place finish in 1982–83, lying just three places and four points outside the promotion places.
 They then ran away with the Fourth Division title in 1983–84, racking up 101 points and a goal difference ratio of +57.
 They finished eighth in the Third Division in 1984–85 and seventh in 1985–86, but only avoided relegation in 1986–87 by one place and four points.
-During his eight years at Bootham Crescent, Ford racked up 435 appearances in league and cup competitions.
+During his eight years at Bootham Crescent, Ford made 435 appearances in league and cup competitions.

+Leicester City

+After making a £25,000 transfer to Leicester City, Ford scored twice in 16 Second Division appearances for the "Foxes" in 1987–88, before losing his place when Bryan Hamilton was replaced as manager by David Pleat.